ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 unchanged).
 If you want to automatically clear the user and start afresh, use

     :build xxx reset

+### Tracing during compilation
+You can put :trace commands interspersed with table arguments or between top level commands in script files.
+You can put :debug commands interspersed with table arguments.

 **After it goes wrong during execution**